Kamo29/VehicleRegistrationApplication/README.md

 # VehicleRegistrationApplication
-Small entry level vehicle registration application
+Small entry level vehicle registration application, uses a list as a temporary in-memory database